 If you live in a community property state such as Arizona or Texas, creditors can still go after your spouse’s separate property to settle part of the debts after bankruptcy.
 The law, in this case, assumes that all property acquired during marriage is community property.

 Filing for bankruptcy as couples is very much possible.
-In this case, both spouses file a joint petition, and a bankruptcy file is opened in the names of both parties.
+In this case, both spouses file a joint petition.
+A bankruptcy file will be opened in the names of both parties.
 Married couples can file a joint petition as a way of keeping costs down.
-Bankruptcy attorney fees will be much lower for a joint filing as opposed to each partner fing separately.
+Bankruptcy attorney fees will be much lower for a joint filing as opposed to each partner filing separately.

-A joint filing also tends to be more efficient as it allows married couples to complete just one petition.
+You will find that a joint filing can be more efficient.
+It allows the couple to file just one petition.
 Both spouses also get to attend hearings together and get the opportunity to discharge all their debts on a single filing.